-- In Windows 95/98 click Start, Settings, Control Panel, Network.
-Click the Identification tab, note the entry for the Computer Name field and enter it as the System Name. - In Windows 2000, click Start, Settings and Control Panel and then doubleclick System.
+- In Windows 2000, click Start > Settings > Control Panel and then doubleclick System.
 Click the Network Identification tab and then the Properties button.
-Note the entry for the Computer name field and enter it as the System Name.

-• In Windows XP, click Start, My Computer, View system information and then click the Computer Name tab.
-Note the entry in the Full computer name field and enter it as the NBG-417N System Name.
+Note the entry for the Computer name field and enter it as the System Name. - In Windows XP, click Start > My Computer > View system information and then click the Computer Name tab.
+Note the entry in the Full computer name field and enter it as the NBG4115 System Name.

-4.2.2 Domain Name
+4.3.2 Domain Name

 The Domain Name entry is what is propagated to the DHCP clients on the LAN.
 If you leave this blank, the domain name obtained by DHCP from the ISP is used.
-While you must enter the host name (System Name) on each individual computer, the domain name can be assigned from the NBG-417N via DHCP.
+While you must enter the host name (System Name) on each individual computer, the domain name can be assigned from the NBG4115 via DHCP.

-Click Next to configure the NBG-417N for Internet access.
+Click Next to configure the NBG4115 for Internet access.